 The responsibility for assessing the compliance of relevant persons with the conflict of interest policy has been assigned to the permanent Compliance Function within LIS, under supervision of the BoD.
-The assigned Chief Compliance Officer (CCO) is responsible for monitoring compliance with this policy and must inform the MC, or if necessary the BoD, in the event of any breach or violation, of which the CCO may become aware as part of his ongoing assessments.
+The assigned Chief Compliance Officer (CCO) has to control the adherence to this policy and must inform the MC, or if necessary the BoD, in the case of any breach or violation, the CCO may become aware of in the normal course of his ongoing assessments.